Marcelo Díaz: FC Basel

-At the start of their 2013–14 season season Díaz was member of the Basel team that won the 2013 Uhrencup, beating Red Star Belgrade in the final.
+At the start of their 2013–14 season, Díaz was a member of the Basel team that won the 2013 Uhrencup, beating Red Star Belgrade in the final.
 Basel joined the 2013–14 Champions League in the qualifying rounds and they advanced to the group stage.
 Finishing in third place in their group, Basel qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.
 But eventually they were beaten by Valencia 5-3 on aggregate, after extra time.
 At the end of the 2013–14 Super League season Díaz won his second league championship with Basel.
 The team also reached the final of the Swiss Cup on 21 April 2014.
 Gastón Sauro and Giovanni Sio were both sent off as Basel fell to rivals FC Zürich 2–0 in added extra time, after a goalless 90 minutes.

 The 2014–15 season was also a successful one for Basel, but for Díaz it was an unlucky and unthankful season under their new trainer Paulo Sousa.
 Despite the fact that Basel won the championship later that season and despite the fact that Basel had entered the Champions League in the group stage reaching the knockout phase on 9 December 2014 as they managed a 1–1 draw at Anfield against Liverpool, Díaz totaled just 24 appearances, the larger part as substitute, during the first half of the season, 13 (from 18) League, 2 Cup (of 3), and just 3 (of 6) in the Champions League, as well 6 further appearances in test games.
 Because Sousa did not rely upon Díaz, he was forced to leave the club during the winter break.

 On 2 February 2015 Basel announced that Díaz had joined Hamburger SV.
 During his time with the club, Díaz played a total of 118 games for Basel scoring a total of 15 goals.
 58 of these games were in the Swiss Super League, 10 in the Swiss Cup, 51 in the UEFA competitions (Champions League and Europa League) and 19 were friendly games.
 He scored seven goals in the domestic league, two in the cup, four in the European games and the other two were scored during the test games.